alexvets/CrazyTime_Data_Analysis/README.md

 ### Project Overview

-This data analysis project aims to provide insights into the gambling game CrazyTime.
+This end-to-end data analysis project aims to provide insights into the gambling game CrazyTime.
 By analyzing the data:
 * We seek to find patterns in the number of players during the day.
 * What time of the day should a gambler play?
 * What are the best positions in  the CashHunt table, that a gambler should choose?